 - Sleeping for too short or too long a stretch is associated with heart disease and can negatively affect other heart-related risk factors like dietary intake, exercise, weight, blood pressure, and inflammation.

 - There are various reasons causing poor sleep, including clinical sleep disorders, working overnight shifts, or poor sleep hygiene.
 Talk with your doctor if you have frequent restless nights or do not feel adequately rested during the day.
 Improving sleep habits can make a difference.
 Examples include setting a sleep schedule and sticking to it, having a calming bedtime ritual like doing stretches or meditating, getting regular exercise, stopping use of electronic devices an hour before bedtime, and avoiding heavy meals, caffeine, and alcohol several hours before bed.

 Along with these five practices, the American Heart Association recommends controlling cholesterol, managing blood sugar, and managing blood pressure as additional factors for improving and maintaining cardiovascular health.
 Learn more at the American Heart Association’s “Life’s Essential 8.”

 Reprinted from Journal of the American College of Cardiology, Vol 72, Issue 8, E Yu, VS Malik, FB Hu, Cardiovascular Disease Prevention by Diet Modification: JACC Health Promotion Series, 914-926, 2018, with permission from Elsevier.

 Putting it all together

-You can help prevent heart disease by doing four key things and making them into habits:
+You can help prevent heart disease by doing five key things and making them into habits: